webdev123123/smartive.ch/README.md

 #### Four Eye Principle

-The default `master` branch is protected and nobody can commit to it.
+The default `main` branch is protected and nobody can commit to it.
 Every feature or bugfix is done in a separate Merge Request, which needs to pass the automated tests and needs to be reviewed by another developer.

 **NO SELF-MERGES 😜**